Skip to main content

 What We Love

-• SmartThings hub role — functions as a household smart home command center if you're already in the ecosystem
+• SmartThings hub role makes the fridge a household control center if you are already a full Samsung ecosystem household

-• Family calendar — shared calendar display gets used in multi-person households
+• Family calendar display gets used in multi-person households where a shared schedule on the kitchen screen is more visible than a phone notification

 What Could Be Better

-• 32-inch touchscreen is the first thing to fail — multiple Reddit r/appliances threads document touchscreen rot at the 5-year mark
+• The 32-inch touchscreen is the first component to fail — multiple r/appliances Reddit threads and Asurion data document touchscreen failure at the 5-year mark on older Family Hub units

-• AI food recognition identifies only about 60% of items correctly, per CNET
+• AI food recognition identifies about 60% of items correctly per CNET testing — misses unlabeled items and niche products that represent a meaningful share of what most households stock

 The Verdict